Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

 Before the process of investigation and adjudication starts, several steps are taken:

 a.
 Both complainant and respondent will be assigned to a dean.
+If the complainant is not a student they will also be connected to the relevant Title IX Officer.
 The dean will explain to them the process, and will also serve as a resource for any questions or concerns.

 b.
 A no-contact order (which also includes confidentiality requirements) between the complainant and respondent will be issued if one is not already in place.
 This helps ensure the integrity and privacy of the process.